wbroberts/go-react/README.md

-# Make React File
+# Go React

-Wanted to learn Go so started with a simple CLI to generate react files to reduce the boilerplate.
+Wanted to learn Go so started with a simple CLI to can create the boilerplate for files.

 ## Install